Probing the Origin of Primordial Black Holes through Novel Gravitational Wave Spectrum: PBH-ABH Interactions

 \section{PBH-ABH Interactions}

-As shown in~\cite{Cui:2021hlu}, if PBHs exist, then there should necessarily be the PBH-ABH interactions which should consist of both bound PBH-ABH systems and also single scattering events.
+If PBHs exist, then there should necessarily be the PBH-ABH interactions~\cite{Cui:2021hlu,Kritos:2020wcl} which should consist of both bound PBH-ABH systems and also single scattering events.
 In the subsequent section of the article, we take both of them into account and consider the respective GW spectrum.